stsemant/gsv-6ToWAMP/README.md

 	pip install autobahn

 #### numpy
+for normal python use

 	pip install numpy

+we use pypy and under pypy we can't use the normal install method.
+[Source](http://pypy.org/download.html#installing-numpy) use the follwing line to isntall numpy with pypy

+	pypy -m pip install git+https://bitbucket.org/pypy/numpy.git

 #### Install usbmount, for automount usb-store
 	sudo apt-get install usbmount
 Change usbmount config